-Your EF can help doctors figure out if you have certain heart problems -- especially heart failure.
+Measuring your ejection fraction can help doctors figure out whether you have certain heart problems, especially one type of heart failure.
 Despite the scary-sounding name, heart failure doesn’t mean your heart stops, it just means it can’t pump as much blood as your body needs.
-Your EF number will also help the doctor decide which treatments are best for you, and if your treatment is working.
+Your ejection fraction will also help the doctor decide which treatments are best for you and whether your treatment is working.

 There are a few ways your doctor can find out your EF percentage.
-The most common is an echocardiogram, but other tests are sometimes used:
+You’ll probably have one of these tests:

-Echocardiogram.
-A technologist places a hand-held wand over your chest.
+- Echocardiogram, or “echo.”
+A technologist puts a hand-held wand on your chest.
 It uses ultrasound waves to take pictures of your heart.

-MRI.
-You’ll lie down on a bed that slides into a large magnetic tube.
-MRI uses a magnet, radio waves, and a computer to create clear pictures of the inside of your body, in this case your heart.
+- MRI .
+You lie on a bed that slides into a large magnetic tube.
+MRI uses a magnet, radio waves, and a computer to create pictures of the inside of your body, in this case your heart.

-Nuclear stress test (you may also hear it called a multigated acquisition scan, or MUGA).
-The doctor injects a small amount of radioactive dye into a vein.
-As it moves through your heart, a camera makes images of your heartbeats.
+- Nuclear stress test or multigated acquisition scan (MUGA).
+Your doctor injects a small amount of radioactive dye into your vein.
+As it moves through your heart, a camera makes images of your heartbeats

-Many consider a normal EF to be 55% to75%.
-If yours is 50% or lower, it’s a sign your heart -- again, usually your left ventricle -- may not pump out enough blood.
+Many doctors consider a normal ejection fraction to be 55% to 75%.
+If yours is 50% or lower, it’s a sign that your heart -- usually your left ventricle -- may not pump out enough blood.

-The gray area seems to be when your EF is between 50% and 55%.
+There’s a gray area when your EF is between 50% and 55%.
 Some experts call this borderline.

 A normal EF doesn’t always mean your heart is healthy.
-You could have heart failure with preserved ejection fraction, or HFpEF.
-It happens when your heart muscle thickens to the point that the left ventricle holds a smaller-than-normal amount of blood.
+You could have heart failure with preserved ejection fraction (HFpEF).
+It happens when your heart muscle thickens to the point that the left ventricle holds less than the usual amount of blood.
 Even if that chamber pumps the way it should, it doesn’t release as much oxygen-rich blood as your body needs.

 - Fatigue (feeling tired all the time)